 Key benefits of the Firstline programme

-The Firstline programme enables social work managers to develop their leadership through three residential modules and a number of tailored, professionally-facilitated one-to-one and group sessions.
+On the Firstline programme, social work managers develop their leadership through three residential modules and a number of tailored, professionally facilitated one-to-one and group sessions.

 The Firstline programme has challenged my views of social work management entirely, and I am now enjoying my role much more.Read more